“Use of Cone Beam Computed Tomography (CBCT) in Endodontics”

 - Understand how volumetric analysis improves detection of endodontic and non-endodontic pathosis.

-- Learn how to select cases for limited field CBCT examination.
+- Learn how to select cases for limited field CBCT assessments.

-- Describe the 4 radiographic characteristics common to lesions of endodontic origin.
+- Describe the 4 radiographic features common to lesions of endodontic origin.

 - Understand how CBCT radiation exposure compares to periapical, panoramic and medical CTs.